- Best Time to Go to Davao

 Another mode of transportation you can take to reach Samal Island is a water taxi.
 Water taxis bring locals and international travelers to and from Samal Island and Davao.
 There are daily water taxi trips to the Island Garden City of Samal.
 You catch the water taxi at Sta.
 Ana Wharf in Davao.
 The water taxi can transport up to 4 passengers.

-You won’t run out of options when it comes to accommodation in Davao or Samal Island.
+You won’t run out of options when it comes to accommodations in Davao City or Samal Island.
 If you’re on a budget, there are several affordable hotels in Davao you can choose from.

 If you’re traveling with family or you prefer private rooms that are reasonably priced, you’ll find mid-range Davao hotels or vacation rentals that will fit your needs.
 On the other hand, if you’re after an ultra-luxe experience, there are several luxury resorts in Davao and Samal Island that will cater to your creature comforts.